Ellen Pompeo and Patrick Dempsey Haven't Spoken Since 2015

 ABC

-Ellen Pompeo is opening up about the state of her friendship with her former co-star, Patrick Dempsey.
+Ellen Pompeo is opening up about the state of her friendship with her former co-star, Patrick Demspey.

 Dempsey, who played Dr. Derek Shepherd on the ABC show for 11 seasons, exited the series in 2015.
 During the latest episode of Red Table Talk with Jada Pinkett Smith, Willow Smith and Adrienne Banfield-Norris, Pompeo is asked about her former co-star when she picks a question out of a bowl.
 Her question reads, "Are you and Patrick Dempsey still friends?"